MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart.md

 ## Minimum hardware requirements for this quickstart

-This quickstart is designed to allow you to see the extension in action, so smaller resource sizes have been chosen for you to work with in a test environment.
-For the minimum hardware requirements in a production environment, see the [Minimum hardware requirements]() in the overview article.
+This quickstart is designed to allow you to see the extension in action, so smaller resource sizes have been chosen for you to work with in a *test* environment.
+For this quickstart, the minimum hardware requirements are:

+- CPU: 16 cores
+- Memory: 16 GB

+For the minimum hardware requirements in a *production* environment, see the [Minimum hardware requirements](azure-video-indexer-enabled-by-arc-overview.md#minimum-hardware-requirements) in the overview article.

 [!INCLUDE [minimum-software-requirements](includes/vi-arc-minimum-software-requirements.md)]